South Wellfield First School

 • develop their skills of historical enquiry to look at evidence critically understanding differences in reliability and interpretation

-A good sequence of learning in History begins with the chronology linking the current period studied to what's gone before, please see our year group timelines which build year on year.
-We have also chosen six key themes, two or three are part of History topic and help our children to make connections and compare different periods of history.
-Our six main themes include:
+A good sequence of learning in History begins with the chronology linking the current period studied to what's gone before; please see our year group timelines which build year on year.

-Conflict - the children will be able to explore the different causes and consequences of conflict and notice similarities and differences as they move through the curriculum.
+Invasionthe children will be able to explore the different causes and consequences of invasion and notice similarities and differences as they move through the curriculum.

 Inventions - as the children move through the curriculum they will learn about key inventions which will support their chronological understanding of events.
 These include inventions such as the television, cameras, printing press, the first photographs and various forms of transport.

-Homes - exploring where people live throughout the ages will help our children to understand continuity and change.
-From caves and huts in the Stone Age and Castles in medieval times to the grandeur of Tudor houses and the cramped house on Newcastle's Quayside which led to the great fires.
+Settlement - exploring where people live throughout the ages and why they lived there will help our children to understand continuity and change.
+From caves and huts in the Stone Age and Castles in medieval times to the grandeur of Tudor houses and the cramped houses on Newcastle's Quayside which led to the great fires.

 "We are not makers of history, we are made by history."
 Martin Luther King Jnr